ksu-cs-textbooks/cis580/content/06-physics/02-linear-dynamics.md

 If we have multiple forces acting on an object, we simply sum the individual accelerations to find the net acceleration at that instant, which is then applied to the velocity.

 {{% notice tip %}}
-Games are a "soft" simulation, in that we are emulating, but often not _duplicating_ behavior of objects the real world.
+Games are a "soft" simulation, in that we are emulating, but often not _duplicating_ behavior of objects in the real world.
 This also brings into play [hyperreality](https://en.wikipedia.org/wiki/Hyperreality), a philosophical concept that deals with modern humans' inability to distinguish perceptions of reality and simulated realities.

 One great example is LucasArt's [Digital Molecular Matter](https://en.wikipedia.org/wiki/Digital_Molecular_Matter) developed for the _Force Unleashed_ series.
 Early tests with the physics engine duplicated the breaking of objects based on the actual molecular physics involved.
 Playtesters responded that it "felt fake" as wood did not explode into splinters and glass did not shatter into clouds of thousands of pieces when broken... so the developers made the effects more unrealistically intense to satisfy player expectations.
 {{% /notice %}}